 Our feet are what connect us to the ground and allow us to be mobile.
 We often take our feet for granted…until they start to hurt.
 When our feet hurt, activities that used to be so easy become a painful burden, and can impact our every day routine.
 Dr. Hoopes has top-notch training in lower extremity injuries that can help you get back on your feet.

 Some problems take a long time to develop.
-They may go unnoticed for months or years, and left unchecked, can lead to annoying or even debilitating pain.
+They may go unnoticed for months or years and, left unchecked, can lead to annoying or even debilitating pain.
 Problems that take a long time to develop may also take a long time to improve.
 With physical therapy, shoe modification, and correct mechanics, many chronic problems can be resolved and your feet can be pain free again.
-Sometimes, with more severe chronic problems, non-operative measures are not enough, and may need to be treated with surgery.
+Sometimes, with more severe chronic problems, non-operative measures are not enough and surgical treatments are necessary.

-Acute injuries may arise from traumatic incidents, or may be the result of more chronic problems presenting themselves in a more acute form.
+Acute injuries may arise from traumatic incidents or may be the result of more chronic problems presenting themselves in a more acute form.
 Ankle sprains, fractures, and plantar fasciitis are some of the most common acute injuries that Dr. Hoopes treats.
-Depending on severity, some acute injuries can be treated non-operatively, and others need to be treated surgically.
+Depending on severity, some acute injuries can be treated non-operatively while others need to be treated surgically.